aiko-tanaka/Grammar-Dictionaries/README.md

 ## How to study grammar/how to use the dicts
+### Usage
-I'd still recommend you go through a basic grammar guide first, even with these dicts in hand.
+I'd still recommend you go through a basic grammar guide first, even with these dicts in hand (if you're a beginner anyway).
 After that, i'd recommend that you at least skim through a list of grammar points to get a feel for what they look like.
 Then look up the grammar points you come across in your immersion and create cards as necessary.
-I've found that I rarely need to google grammar points now after using these dicts.
+The more you immerse and look stuff up, the more you'll start to get a feel of what structures look like a grammar point, tbh, you'd probably surprised that what looks like some random string of hiragana scribbles actually turns out to be a grammar point.

+When using you common across patterns without an adequate explanation inside the grammar dicts/monolingual dicts, just right click whatever it is that yomichan parsed and do a google search (something like `<grammar_pt> 文法解説`).
+I use a plugin called [https://chrome.google.com/webstore/detail/context-menu-search/ocpcmghnefmdhljkoiapafejjohldoga](Context Menu Search) to make such searches easier.

 ### Limitations
 Do note however that these still do not account for every conjugation possible because most of these sites list the conjugations relative to `Ichidan Verbs (v1)` and `suru-verbs (vs)`.
 For example: https://nihongonosensei.net/?p=18790 `(～されるまま／されるがままに)`, the yomichan entries that can be automatically made from these are `されるまま` and `されるがままに`.